Locally finite solvable Lie algebras of derivations: General affine varieties

 \subsection{First reduction}

-We can consider that every $\fh_i$ in Question \ref{ques-1} is one-dimensional.
+We can assume that every $\fh_i$ in Question \ref{ques-1} is one-dimensional.
 Indeed, being locally finite, $\fh_i$ is finite-dimensional and consists of locally finite derivations.
-Thus, every $\fh_i$ is generated by a finite set of locally finite derivations, and the same is true for $\fh$.
+Thus, every $\fh_i$ is generated by a finite set of locally finite derivations.